Mudasiru Salifu: Asante Kotoko

-In July 2019, Mudasiru signed a two-year contract with Kumasi Asante Kotoko.
-In December 2019, he won his first trophy with the club, after Asante Kotoko defeated their rivals Hearts of Oak by 2–1 victory in the President's Cup.
-He made his debut on 29 December 2019, starting in a central midfield role in an eventual 1–0 victory over Techiman Eleven Wonders.
-On 7 October 2021, he was named as the new second deputy club captain by manager Prosper Narteh Ogum following the departure of Felix Annan and Emmanuel Gyamfi.
+In July 2019, Mudasiru signed a two-year contract with Asante Kotoko.
+He joined the club from Berekum Chelsea ahead of the 2019–20 season.

+In December 2019, Mudasiru won his first trophy with the club when Asante Kotoko defeated rivals Hearts of Oak 2–1 to win the President's Cup.
+He made his Ghana Premier League debut for Kotoko on 29 December 2019, starting in central midfield in a 1–0 victory over Techiman Eleven Wonders.
+He made six league appearances during the 2019–20 season, which was eventually cancelled.